-There are many ways to prepare Merenda but the base is the tuscan bread.
+There are many ways to prepare Merenda but the base is the Tuscan bread.
 The typical ones are:

-- Homemade bread slices dressed with olive oil, salt and rubbed ripe tomatoes on top.
+- Homemade bread slices dressed with olive oil, salt, and rubbed ripe tomatoes on top.

-- A specialty from the past was bread, sugar and red wine.
+- A specialty from the past was bread, sugar, and red wine.
 The sweet taste of sugar and the good smell of the wine, a deliciousness!!

-Merenda was also a perfect snack for workers.
+Merenda was also a perfect snack for workers

-You cannot leave Tuscany before to have tried this snack of the italian food tradition.
-You can taste it sitting on a table in the main square of a medieval village, or during a wine tasting in one of the beautiful vineyard, or waiting for the sunset along one of the sandy beach or sitting on a terrace staring at terrific landscapes!
-What will be your favorite?
+You cannot leave Tuscany before having tried this snack of the Italian food tradition.
+There are many ways to enjoy a Merenda.
+Sitting on a table in the main square of a medieval village.
+During a wine tasting in a vineyard.
+Waiting for the sunset beside the beach, or sitting on a terrace staring at terrific landscapes!
+What will be your favorite spot for Merenda?